Technologicat/unpythonic/doc/features.md

 assert out == A(42, 23)
 ```

-Namedtuples export only a sequence interface, so they cannot be treated as mappings.
+Named tuples export only a sequence interface, so they **cannot** be treated as mappings, even though their elements have names.

-Support for ``namedtuple`` requires an extra feature, which is available for custom classes, too.
-When constructing the output sequence, ``fupdate`` first checks whether the input type has a ``._make()`` method, and if so, hands the iterable containing the final data to that to construct the output.
+Support for ``namedtuple`` uses an extra feature of ``fupdate``, which is available for custom classes, too.
+When constructing the output sequence, ``fupdate`` first checks whether the type of the input sequence has a ``._make()`` method, and if so, hands the iterable containing the final data to that to construct the output.
 Otherwise the regular constructor is called (and it must accept a single iterable).

 ### ``view``: writable, sliceable view into a sequence